-A due process hearing must be held within three (3) school days after removal is ordered.
+A due process hearing must be held on the next school day after removal is ordered.
 Procedures for this hearing are the same as for a suspension or expulsion hearing.
 Written notice of the hearing and of the reason(s) for the removal shall be given to the student as soon as practicable prior to the hearing.
 The individual who ordered, caused, or requested the removal to be made shall be present at the hearing.